What I'm up to

 Read more

-My gallery
+My rogues gallery

 The things I get up to when I should be writing….

-I’ve added some of my favourite photos to a gallery for you of the people who are my human wonder bras – uplifting and supportive and making me look bigger and better.
-There may be a few faces here you recognise – but nobody two-faced, that’s for sure.
+I’ve added my fave pics of the people who are my human wonder bras – uplifting and supportive and make me look bigger and better.
+Plus the odd snap of me too.
+There may be a few faces you recognise – but nobody two-faced, that’s for sure.

-One-liners, wise cracks and witticisms
+One liners, wise cracks and witticisms